celine531/se_project_spots/README.md

 ### Overview

 - Intro
+- Tech Stack
 - Figma
 - Images

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
+This project is created so all the elements are displayed correctly on popular screen sizes such as desktop view and mobile view.
+Responsive design, text overflow and font-face set up to name a few are used in this project.

-A deployment link to the project is below:
+Link to the project is below:

 - [Deployment Link](https://celine531.github.io/se_project_spots/)

+**Tech Stack**

+- HTML
+- CSS
+- Responsive Design (utilized to display correct screen sizes for desktop/mobile view)
+- Text Overflow (texts that are truncated after a certain point and allowing for multiple rows)
+- Font-face set up (utilizing google fonts website to set up correct font per project on Figm)
+- BEM Methodology ()

 **Figma**